Guidance

 If the customer applies within 3 weeks of turning 16, DAP will treat the application as an adult application.

 If the customer applied more than 3 weeks before turning 16, the application will be received by DAP as a child application.
-For these applications, DAP will automatically transfer the application to AMS (Application Management System) if the customer turns 16 during the examination process.
-Because DAP completes automatic checks at different points in an application’s progress, the transfer to AMS may not happen until you complete the tasks and select submit.
+DAP will automatically create an Applicant age moved to 16/17 task if the customer turns 16 during the examination process.
+Because DAP completes automatic checks at different points in an application’s progress, the task may not appear until you complete other tasks and select submit.

 DAP: customer needs their passport before they turn 16